Post-reduction inference for confidence sets of models: Distributional calculations for Gaussian linear regression

 In the Gaussian case of \S \ref{secExplicitGaussian}, the random variable $R$ satisfies $R\stackrel{d}{=}\sigma Z$ where $Z$ is distributed as the square root of a $\chi^2$ random variable with $n-d_\theta$ degrees of freedom under the null model $\mu\in \mathcal{X}$.
 As an example, for the Student-$t$ family of errors with $\nu$ degrees of freedom, the distribution of $Z$ is (Kano, 1994) $Z\stackrel{d}{=}\surd(\chi^2_{n-d_\theta}/V)$, where $V\stackrel{d}{=}\chi^2_{\nu}/\nu$ is independent of the numerator.

 The random variable $Z^2$ thus carries information on the distribution of the errors when the mean model is known.
 Conversely, $Z^2=R^2/\sigma^2$ contains valuable information for assessment of the mean model under the assumption that the errors are Gaussian.
-The practical implementation raises further aspects, to which we return in \S \ref{secCombine}.